gPhantasm/zeroranger-green-arrange/README.md

 - The Sea Has Returned
 - Sky XXXX Days

 and a few others.
-Special thanks to Kirvoid for showing me how to add new tracks to the game and how to let them be chosen randomly.
+The functionality of this can be adjusted by editing the `pack.json` file.
+Any track that randomizes has `choices` and `choices_sync` variables to select the tracks.

 ## Other changes

-- The male voice's "MAXIMUM" soundbite has been replaced with eebrozgi yelling "ZERORANGER!".
+- The male voice's "MAXIMUM" soundbite has been replaced with soothingMelody yelling "ZERORANGER!".
-    - *[ResourceManager exclusive]* If you want to disable this, simply set `"custom_zeroranger_male_shout"` at the top of `pack.json` to `false`.
+    - If you want to disable this, simply set `"custom_zeroranger_male_shout"` at the top of `pack.json` to `false`.
-- *[DeltaPatch exclusive]* Some flavour text has been modified to match some tracks.
 - Some extra palettes have been included if you've beaten the TLB.
-    - If you use these palettes in the DeltaPatch, it will reset to COOL DAY every time you close the game.
-This is because the save file has clamping on the palettes that can be set.
-I don't want to touch how save files work!
-Palettes function properly in ResourceManager.
 - While I've tested most of the game out, I don't know if some edge cases will crash or behave weirdly.
 Please let me know on Discord (`gooeyphantasm`) or make an issue here and I'll maybe fix it if I know how.